HarryW217/HarryW217/README.md

 I have recently graduated from the Northcoders' Software Development Bootcamp, where I learned JavaScript, HTML and CSS.
 In addition, I have learned Python and Typescript!
 I am thrilled to be on this exciting journey.

-I have recently finished my Portfolio website and I am about to start populating it with more projects.
-Stay tuned!
+`What am I up to right now?`: I am currently building a TV review app and a Chess game!

-Fun fact: I love Doctor Who.
-Pronouns: he/him.
+`Fun fact`: I love Doctor Who.

+`Pronouns`: he/him.

+Visit my Portfolio Website: https://harrywalker.netlify.app/